 The decision to pursue a Master's degree at Leuphana University of Lüneburg is a decision to delve deep into academic research on pressing questions within your field and across disciplinary boundaries.
-The unique structure of the degree courses at our university makes our Master's programs special.
+The unique structure of the degree courses at our university makes our Master's programmes special.
 In addition to a strong academic foundation in a student's major, specialized knowledge is complemented by interdisciplinary and practical content that encourages critical reflection on the field and thus helps our students to do more than just collect specialized knowledge, instead enabling them to come into their own as scholars.
-Another special feature of Leuphana's Master's programs is the thematic orientation of the majors.
+Another special feature of Leuphana's Master's programmes is the thematic orientation of the majors.
 We expect that our Graduate School students will be ready to assume positions of responsibility in key roles in academia, business, culture, politics and society at large.

 Structure of the degree programmes

 The courses covering specialized content in all majors are framed by two pillars that are oriented towards overarching topics or are taught in an intra-, inter- or trans-disciplinary context.
 These courses encourage critical reflection and are practically oriented, and with 30 CP they make up a fourth of the total Master's course.

 Perspectives on Research and Integrated Studies form the first pillar.
 These modules serve to bring the students from the wider Master's programmes or the major together so that they can examine more closely the fundamental theories, discourse and methods in their fields as well as issues that cross disciplinary boundaries.
 Depending on the individual Master's programme, the design of the section on perspectives on research and integrated studies will vary and can, for example, take on a more research-focused approach or cover more applied topics from practice.
 As a part of the Master's programme in Management & Entrepreneurship, the Management Studies module will develop students' competencies in management.